mrpaziresh/mrpaziresh/README.md

      🙂 I am Alireza Paziresh And Im 17 years old

-     📍 Im originally Iranian but I live in london,UK.
+     📍 Im originally Iranian but I live in London,UK.

     😎 Interested in contributing expertise in web and mobile development.